John Herdman

-John Herdman (born 19 July 1975) is an English professional football manager widely recognized for his contributions to Canadian soccer.
-He is the first coach to have led both a women’s and men’s national team from the same country to a FIFA World Cup.
+John Herdman (born 19 July 1975) is an English professional football manager who is the head coach of the Indonesia national team and national under-23 team.

-Herdman coached the Canada women’s national team from 2011 to 2018, guiding them to back-to-back Olympic bronze medals (2012, 2016) and a quarter-final finish at the 2015 FIFA Women's World Cup.
-He then transitioned to the men’s program, where he led the Canada men's national team to its first FIFA World Cup appearance in 36 years in 2022, and oversaw a significant rise in international competitiveness and ranking.
+Herdman coached the Canada women's national team from 2011 to 2018, guiding them to back-to-back Olympic bronze medals (2012 and 2016) and a quarter-final finish at the 2015 FIFA Women's World Cup.
+He then transitioned to the men's program, where he led the Canada men's national team to its first World Cup appearance in 36 years in 2022, and oversaw a significant rise in international competitiveness and ranking.

-Herdman is credited with reshaping Canada’s national team culture.
-He helped elevate the profile of Canadian soccer at home and abroad, laying foundational groundwork ahead of the country’s co-hosting of the 2026 World Cup.
+Herdman is credited with reshaping Canada's national team culture.
+He helped elevate the profile of Canadian soccer at home and abroad, laying foundational groundwork ahead of the country's co-hosting of the 2026 World Cup.

-He most recently served as head coach of Toronto FC in Major League Soccer, from 2023 to 2024.